- Kiss IPF Goodbye™ Champions – April 14 to August 5, 2016

 Donations are still coming it, and because of all of you we were able to raise over $21,000!
 The three “Rides” have raised over $66,000 for the Canadian Pulmonary Fibrosis Foundation.

 We try really hard to make an event that everyone (not just riders) can enjoy.
 We hope everyone had a fun time.

 We hope to see you on October 23rd, 2015 for the 4th Annual Rob’s Ride.

 Oakville’s Rob’s Ride nets more than $20K for Canadian Pulmonary Fibrosis Foundation. – Oakville Beaver (ON – Nov.
 7, 2014)

 - Thank you to everyone who shared during the #kissIPFgoodbye campaign launched September 18th.
 Social media was alive with the campaign kicked off by actress and IPF ambassador Rose McGowan who was in Toronto on a media blitz.
 Google Rose MCGowan #kissipfgoodbye to see how Rose helped to build IPF awareness.

 - Team CPFF attended ICLAF 2014, bringing the #kissIPFgoodbye campaign to share with researchers and clinicians from around the world.
 Check out photos on the CPFF Facebook page.

 - CPFF launched monthly eNewsletter to help keep our PF community informed.
-To receive future eNewletters and other important updates from CPFF, register your email at Staying Informed.
+To receive future eNewletters and other important updates from CPFF, register your email below.

 - CPFF updates Pulmonary Rehabilitation and Exercise webpage to include in-patient rehab programs PLUS Exercise and Pulmonary Fibrosis article from Toronto General Hospital physiotherapist Lisa Wickerson.